Mindfulness Based Relapse Prevention

 4. Build a lifestyle that supports both mindfulness practice and recovery.

 Mindful Recovery and Substance Abuse

-In addition, mindfulness-based relapse prevention can be “Compared with Treatment As Usual (TAU), participants assigned to Mindfulness-Based Relapse Prevention (MBSR) and cognitive therapy Relapse Prevention (RP) reported significantly lower risk of relapse to substance use and heavy drinking and, among those who used substances, significantly fewer days of substance use and heavy drinking at the 6-month follow-up.
-Cognitive-behavioral RP showed an advantage over MBRP in time to first drug use.
-At the 12-month follow-up, MBRP participants reported significantly fewer days of substance use and significantly decreased heavy drinking compared with RP and TAU.”
+In addition, mindfulness-based relapse prevention can be compared with Treatment As Usual (TAU).
+“Participants assigned to Mindfulness-Based Relapse Prevention (MBSR) and cognitive therapy Relapse Prevention (RP) reported significantly lower risk of relapse to substance use and heavy drinking and, among those who used substances, significantly fewer days of substance use and heavy drinking at the 6-month follow-up.
+Cognitive-behavioral RP showed an advantage over MBRP in time to first drug use, however at the 12-month follow-up, MBRP participants reported significantly fewer days of substance use and significantly decreased heavy drinking compared with RP and TAU.”